SAI examples

 Non-primary key collection column

-Collections can be indexed and queried to find a collection containing a particular value.
-Sets and lists are indexed a bit differently from maps, given the key-value nature of maps.
+Collections (map, list, and set) can be indexed and queried to find a collection containing a particular value.

 Sets and lists can index all values found by indexing the collection column.